BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/yersiniapipeline/documentation_yersinia.md

 ### Kraken 2

 The trimmed paired-end reads are checked for contamination using `kraken2 2.1.1` against an in-house database with microbial genomes.
 The date of the last database update is included in the output report.
+The contamination check is at the genus level.

 ### ConFindr